 And once church service lets out, the Sabbath still continues.

 Often times, Sunday afternoons become an opportunity for adults to do projects or chores around the house.
 I know it’s a perfect time to get things done.

 “Went to church, check!
 Now I have the rest of the day to catch up on everything else that needs done.”

 We need a whole day and believe me I know it is hard to say no to things that “need” to be done in order to do “nothing.”
 But it’s that nothing that you need.
 You need to do nothing.
 Nothing that is that’s work-related, at least.
 Nothing that is stressful. and nothing that isn’t restful.

 I’m not a legalist by any means.
 All I am trying to do is awaken your heart to how you are practicing Sabbath and how well you are resting in God.

 In our current cultural climate, we work ourselves to the bone, and then guess what happens?
 We get burned out.
 We turn agitated.
 And we get hostile.
 Our relationships suffer and often fall apart.
 All because we are tired and are not refueling where there is an endless supply of life.

 And God is waiting for you to take it with Him.

-25 Creative and life-giving ways to practice Sabbath
+25 Creative and life-giving ways to make the most of your Sunday